TwicPics/components/documentation/vue3.md

 npm install @twicpics/components
 ```

 ## Setup

 > [!NOTE]
 > You will need a TwicPics domain to initialize the package.
-[Create an account for free](https://account.twicpics.com/signup) to get your domain.
+[Create an account for free](https://account.twicpics.com/signup?utm_source=github&utm_medium=organic&utm_campaign=components) to get your domain.

 ### Setting up TwicPics Components in your `Vue3` project

 TwicPics components for `Vue3` come as a `Vue3 Plugin` and are configured as [such](https://vuejs.org/guide/reusability/plugins.html).

-Add the import part
+Add the import part:

 ```js
 // import TwicPics vue3 plugin